 When developing your compliance documents, learning to understand the different levels of legislation is tough.
 The legislation levels are:

-- Regulations: a law made under the authority of an Act of Parliament.
-These provide the detail to an act.
+- Regulations: A law made under the authority of an Act of Parliament.
+These provide the detail of an act.

-- Standards: these are published documents which lay out specifications and procedures to determine the safety, reliability, and consistent performance of a product, service or system.
+- Standards: These are published documents that lay out specifications and procedures to determine the safety, reliability, and consistent performance of a product, service or system.
 Standards define quality and safety criteria.